 Every employer including the self employed must make appropriate first aid provision for their staff.
 The self employed are to make provision for themselves.
 This level of provision is identified by a risk assessment.
 The Health and safety (First Aid) Regulations 1981, approved code of practice (ACOP) can be downloaded free.
-The Health and Safety Executive (HSE) provide an online assessment tool.
+For more information please visit the Health and Safety Executive (HSE) First Aid needs assessment section.

 - The minimum requirement on any worksite or office is going to be a fully stocked first aid kit and an Appointed Person.

 - It is important to remember as well, that the provision of first aid cover is a constant requirement.

 - If your first-aiders are away, for example on holiday, another person must provide the first aid cover.

 - The HSE Leaflet will help in understanding the requirements and legal responsibilities.

 Suggested number of first-aiders (reproduced from the HSE Leaflet) are as follows:

 If there are significant or more unusual risks at the workplace, the following must also be considered:

 - Extra training to cover the unusual risks or special procedures which they may need to carry out in the event of an injury or illness (for example, workers in confined spaces)